 So, yes, you can use this router as a mini NAS server — it even supports Time Machine backup — but if you truly want a network storage service you can count on, get a dedicated NAS instead.

 The TP-Link Archer AX3200 is a “high-end” router for a household with low-end Wi-Fi needs.
 It’s a tri-band router with the same (if not less) bandwidth than many dual-band ones and a stripped-down feature set.

 But for a sub-$200 price tag, it’s an excellent router for those who need a reliable performer and not much else.
-If you’re that kind of user, get it and you won’t regret our decision.
+If you’re that kind of user, get it, and you won’t regret our decision.

-But, still, for more options in terms of performance and features, it’s a good idea to also check out this list of top Wi-Fi 6 routers.
+But, still, for more options in terms of performance and features, it’s a good idea also to check out this list of top Wi-Fi 6 routers.